cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-conversion.md

 ## Parameters

-DEFAULT
+**`DEFAULT`**

-:   Indicates that this conversion is the default for this particular source to destination encoding.
+Indicates that this conversion is the default for this particular source to destination encoding.
 There should be only one default encoding in a schema for the encoding pair.

-name
+**`name`**

-:   The name of the conversion.
+The name of the conversion.
 The conversion name may be schema-qualified.
 If it is not, the conversion is defined in the current schema.
 The conversion name must be unique within a schema.

-source_encoding
+**`source_encoding`**

-:   The source encoding name.
+The source encoding name.

-dest_encoding
+**`dest_encoding`**

-:   The destination encoding name.
+The destination encoding name.

-function_name
+**`function_name`**

-:   The function used to perform the conversion.
+The function used to perform the conversion.
 The function name may be schema-qualified.
 If it is not, the function will be looked up in the path.
 The function must have the following signature:

 :   ```
 conv_proc(